-In May 2005, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 154, "Accounting Changes and Error Corrections" (FAS 154).
-FAS 154 replaces Accounting Principals Board Opinion No. 20 (APB 20) and Statement of Financial Accounting Standards No. 3 "Reporting Accounting Changes in Interim Financial Statements", and applies to all voluntary changes in accounting principle, and changes the requirements for accounting for and reporting of a change in accounting principle.
-APB 20 previously required that most voluntary changes in accounting principle be recognized by including in net income of the period of change a cumulative effect of changing to the new accounting principle whereas FAS 154 requires retrospective application to prior periods' financial statements of a voluntary change in accounting principle, unless it is impracticable.
-FAS 154 enhances the consistency of financial information between periods.
-FAS 154 will be effective beginning the first quarter of our fiscal 2007.
-We do not expect the adoption of FAS 154 will have a material impact on our financial position, results of operations, or cash flows.
+In May 2005, the Financial Accounting Standards Board issued SFAS No. 154, "Accounting Changes and Error Corrections," ("SFAS 154").
+SFAS 154, which replaces APB Opinion No. 20, "Accounting Changes," ("APB

+20") and SFAS No. 3 "Reporting Accounting Changes in Interim Financial Statements," applies to all voluntary changes in accounting principle and changes the requirements for accounting for and reporting of a change in accounting principle.
+APB 20 previously required that most voluntary changes in accounting principle be recognized by including in net income of the period of change a cumulative effect of changing to the new accounting principle, while SFAS 154 requires retrospective application to prior periods' financial statements of a voluntary change in accounting principle, unless it is impracticable.
+SFAS 154 enhances the consistency of financial information between periods.
+SFAS 154 will be effective beginning the first quarter of our fiscal 2007.
+The adoption of SFAS 154 will not have a material impact on our financial position, results of operations, or cash flows.